Santorini

 How much to budget for 3 nights in a palace with caldera view?+

-In high season (June-September), reckon on 5 200 to 8 400 € for two people, all-inclusive: suite with private pool (3 600-6 000 €), gastronomic restaurants (600-900 €), transfers and car rental (300-400 €), excursions (400-600 €), spa (300-500 €).
-In low season (April, October), rates drop 30 to 40 %, a suite at 1 500 € in August falls to 900-1 000 € in May.
+In high season (June-September), reckon 5 200 to 8 400 € for two people, all inclusive: suite with private pool (3 600-6 000 €), gourmet restaurants (600-900 €), transfers and car rental (300-400 €), excursions (400-600 €), spa (300-500 €).
+In low season (April, October), rates drop 30 to 40 %, a suite at 1 500 € in August goes to 900-1 000 € in May.

 Oia or Imerovigli: which neighbourhood to choose for a first stay?+

-Do Santorini's palaces accept children?+
+Do the palaces of Santorini accept children?+

 Should you rent a car or is everything accessible from the hotel?+